PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 I’d observed from other companies that we needed to at least add a welcome email for new users, and I wanted to add checks after 24, 96, and 168 hours to see if users had ingested events.
 If yes, we’d send them some basic usage advice.
 If no, we’d offer them help.
 This was the very least I felt we could do.

 ![Onboarding 2.0](../images/blog/onboarding/onboarding_2.png)
-<caption>Onboarding 2.0 added more checks to try and validate ingestion and three simple introductory emails</caption>
+<Caption>Onboarding 2.0 added more checks to try and validate ingestion and three simple introductory emails</Caption>

 This didn’t perform as well as you’d think, however, mainly because the ingestion checks were unreliable.
 Users kept complaining about getting the wrong emails, so we threw this all out and moved to a new plan.

-> **Tip:** Something we learned for our welcome email was not to send it immediately after sign-up.
+> 💡 **Tip:** Something we learned for our welcome email was not to send it immediately after sign-up.
 The email is meant to give users initial direction, but first they need to set up ingestion – we added a one hour delay so that users can get data to work with first.

 ## Onboarding 3.0: The one where we started tracking data

 By Q3 2023, we were adding more and more new products to PostHog.
 We wanted to feature these in our flow, but we were also worried about becoming spammy.
 Thankfully, now that we had Customer.io in place, we were able to judge this based on the data.

 ![Onboarding 3.0](../images/blog/onboarding/onboarding_3.png)
-<caption>New emails for 3.0 tried to emphasize what was possible with PostHog, directing users to helpful blog content</caption>
+<Caption>New emails for 3.0 tried to emphasize what was possible with PostHog, directing users to helpful blog content</Caption>

 Our conversion event was a user log-in within one week of opening an email.
 We hadn’t yet thought of anything better.